 Was President Kennedy assassinated by an agent of Fidel Castro?
 No available body of factual evidence indicates this.

-We may encounter a claim that involves a body of facts, some perhaps true and some not.
 To quote John Stuart Mill: "the general or prevailing opinion in any subject is rarely or never the whole truth."

 CONTINUE READING: Knowledge and Progress